-By presenting the stigmas within the familiar narratives of fairy tales, we raise the awareness for the stigma in question and educate children and parents on how to ‘de-stigmatise’ the stigma.
-This way, both those that witness someone being stigmatized and those who have suffered from being stigmatized will be able to recognize first the stigma and its harmful effect and secondly, they will be shown ways to overcome the stigma (from within as well as socially).
+By presenting the stigma within the familiar narrative of the fairy tale, we raise the awareness for the stigma in question and educate children on how to ‘de-stigmatise’.
+Both those who witness someone being stigmatised and those who have suffered from being stigmatised will be able to recognise first the stigma and its harmful effect, and secondly, they will be shown ways of overcoming the stigma (from within as well as socially).

 We believe that for a transmedia project to succeed, it has to be participatory, with the participation meaningful for everyone involved, which is why the project was, from the outset, developed and executed through contributions, from both children and their parents.